stevelonny/labsimnum/README.md

 #### exercise_04_eq - _Equilibration_
 This program runs 10 simulation for each of the 3 phases at different temperature.
 Its results are used for estimating equilibration time and starting temperature necessary to achieve the desidered temperature.
 On a quadcore i5-10300H, with 100 blocks and 200 steps each block the speed comparison is:
+Todo: get rid of output as it is not needed.
 *Single-thread*
 ```
 real    15m59.719s